moveit/moveit_tutorials/doc/moveit_task_constructor/moveit_task_constructor_tutorial.rst

 There are three container types:

 **Wrappers** encapsulate a single subordinate stage and modify or filter the results.
 An example is a filter stage that only accepts solutions of an IK solver that satisfy a certain constraint.
+Or when you gets a generated grasp pose and you want only one that match the following IK.

 **Serial Containers** hold a sequence of subordinate stages and only consider end-to-end solutions as results.
 An example is a picking motion that consists of a sequence of coherent steps.